julian-molina/Documentation/pages/contributing/contributing-to-superalgos.md

 ---
 title:  Contributing to Superalgos
 summary: We need your help!
-If you are into graphic design, have a knack for explaining complex matters in English, are a power user of Superalgos, or a developer, you can help!
+If you are into graphics design, have a knack for writing in English, are a power user of Superalgos, or are developer, you can help!
 sidebar: contributing_sidebar
 permalink: contributing-to-superalgos.html
 ---